 The Jewish Sanhedrin, or Council retained broad authority, but always under the watchful eye of Rome.
 They were largely controlled by Rome.
 The high priest was the head of these 70 officials.
 Rome took over the appointment of the high priest and appointed them or removed them at will.
 So the high priest and the Sanhedrin were puppets of Rome or they lost their job.
 Sadducees were mainly members of the priestly order.
 Remember the high priest was to represent Jews before God on their most sacred occasions!
 The Jewish people knew what was going on and looked on the Sadducees with contempt/ suspicion/ dislike.
 The Sadducees weren’t looking out for the people they represented.
 They were looking out for themselves.

 And they didn’t believe in resurrections.
-They believed when you died, you died.
+They believed when you died, you died - that your soul perished at death.
 There was no future state.
 As my pastor said one Sunday, “Sadducees didn’t believe in resurrections.
 They were sad you see.”
-When you are reading the New Testamement and you see the word "sadducees" note how often the word "resurrections" is in the same verse or passage.
+When you are reading the New Testament and you see the word "Sadducees" note how often the word "resurrections" is in the same verse or passage.

 Largest group of the various sects of Judaism